 Similarly Rosy’s husband Ayub, a watchman by profession, who was a lone earning hand in a family of eight members.

 Ayub’s mother wanted to marry her son in a well-off family so that their financial woes could end.
 “She wanted to raise their living standard by the dowry Ayub’s wife would bring,” says Sakeena.
 “But our father couldn’t manage much for Rosy’s dowry.
-And it became sole reason for her painful existence at her in-laws.”
+And it became the sole reason for her painful existence at her in-laws.”

-Dowry is the basic reason for all the chaos in a married woman’s life, feels Nayeema Ahmed Mehjoor, chairperson State Commission for Women.
+Dowry is the basic reason for all the chaos in a married woman’s life, feels Nayeema Ahmed Mehjoor, chairperson of State Commission for Women.
 “A boy’s parents think marriage is the easiest way to change their financial status overnight.”

 Mehjoor feels that the greed of becoming rich has increased many folds over the years in an otherwise culturally strong society like Kashmir.
-Rosy became victim of that greed.
+Rosy became the victim of that greed.

-Few days after Rosy’s death, Sakeena and her brother went to seek her daughters’ custody from their father.
+A few days after Rosy’s death, Sakeena and her brother went to seek her daughters’ custody from their father.
 “I don’t understand how he got the courage to keep his daughters.
 He did not allow us to take them along,” says Sakeena.

 But unlike her sister Sakeena was a brave girl.
 “I went to him and slapped him thrice and told him, if you could not take care of your wife, you cannot take care of your daughters, so I am taking them along.”

-In these ten years life took dramatic turn for both Ayub and Sakeena.
+In these ten years, life took a dramatic turn for both Ayub and Sakeena.
 While one of the Ayub’s sisters died of cancer, his mother passed away after suffering a stroke.
 “She was left paralysed for a long time before her death,” says a visibly happy Sakeena.
 “Honestly, I felt very happy when I heard what happened to them.
 I hated that family a lot.”

 What happened next shocked everyone including Sakeena’s family members!
-In the meanwhile Sakeena’s family started looking for a match for her but could not finalize anybody for one reason or another.
+In the meanwhile, Sakeena’s family started looking for a match for her but could not finalize anybody for one reason or another.
 She was already 32.
 “It took us a few years to start the search because of Rosy’s death,” says Sakeena.
 “It is really difficult for a girl to face the world if she is in her thirties and still unmarried.”